UCL/research-computing-with-cpp/session05/01IntroductiontoOpenMP.md

 ### OpenMP

 * Shared memory only parallelization
-* UMA or NUMA architecture
+* UMA or NUMA architectures
-* Useful for parallelization on one cluster node
+* Useful for parallelization on a single cluster node
-* MPI next week for inter node parallelization
+* MPI next week for inter-node parallelization
 * Can write hybrid code with both OpenMP and MPI

 ### About OpenMP

 * Extensions of existing programming languages.
+* Standardized by international [committee][OpenMPhomepage]
 * Support for Fortran, C and C++
 * C/C++ uses the same syntax
 * Fortran is slightly different

 ### How it works